 Enjoy your autumn holidays in Poland

-Early autumn in Poland, called Indian summer (babie lato) it is often warm and sunny, the sea water has a moderate temperature and beaches are empty and quiet.
+Early autumn in Poland, called Indian summer (babie lato) is often warm and sunny, the sea water has a moderate temperature and beaches are empty and quiet.
 Lay down on the warm white soft sand, feel the warmth and light of the sunbeams and dream about your autumn holidays in Poland.
 Weren’t they wonderful and romantic?